lucadatasolutions/leetcode/premium-algo-100/array-string/maximum-distance-in-arrays.md

 # Maximum Distance in Arrays - Medium

-Problem: You are given m arrays, where each array is sorted in \textbf{ascending order}
+Problem: You are given m arrays, where each array is sorted in **ascending